eth-educators/launch_docs/README.md

 Before you go, don't forget to make plans to join us in [Hawaii in 2022](https://superphiz.github.io/hawaii/).

-This sticky is maintained [here](https://github.com/eth2-educators/launch_docs/edit/master/README.md).
-Please submit lots of changes on the github then ping superphiz.
+This sticky is maintained [here](https://github.com/eth2-educators/launch_docs/blob/master/README.md).
+Please submit lots of changes on the github then ping superphiz, or just pm me here if you have something.